 - In a report conducted by the Government Accountability Office, the majority of hospitals surveyed noted 340B discounts were not shared with vulnerable patients when picking up their prescription from contract pharmacies.
 (Government Accountability Office, 2018)

-- There are no direct incentives for 340B DSH hospitals to use financial gains to improve or enhance care for low-income patients.
-(National Journal of Medicine, 2018)
+- There are no direct incentives for 340B DSH hospitals to follow the spirit of the program and use financial gains to improve or enhance care for low-income patients.
+(New England Journal of Medicine, 2018)

 - Some 340B DSH hospitals did not offer the discounted 340B price to uninsured patients at contract pharmacies.
 (Office of the Inspector General, 2014)

 It’s past time we put patients first.
-We need to rein in profit incentives for 340B DSH hospitals and contract pharmacies to get the program back on track, so patients benefit.
+We need to increase oversight of DSH hospitals and arrangements with contract pharmacies to ensure the 340B program cannot be manipulated and so patients benefit.